aibotrage/designgoals.md/README.md

 # designgoals.md
 AIBotrage
+"AI bot arbitrage"
-"can call me Aib"
+"you can can call me Abe"

-Aib is being designed as a aritrage agent.
+Abe is being designed as a aritrage agent.
 Aib skills will be a component of Jaimla.
 Jaimla is a modular local language intelligence.
-Both Aib and Jaimla are in local development environments.
-Both Aib and Jaimla can be thought of as subset skills within the modular "mind" of Luvai.
+Both Abe and Jaimla are in local development environments.
+Both Abe and Jaimla can be thought of as subset skills within the modular "mind" of Luvai.
+Jaimla is the automated intelligence machine learning agent.
+Abe is the investment agent.
 Luvai is the Chief Intelligence Officer of the SHAMBA LUV project.

 https://github.com/Jaimla
 https://github.com/shambaluv